harika-pendli/beginner_tutorials/README.md

 ## Overview

-Creation of a ROS2 package and modification of the example publisher and sunscriber scripts to publish a custom string message, whilst following the Google C++ Style Guide.
+Creation of a ROS2 package and modification of the example publisher and subscriber scripts to provide a service to modify the main string message in the publisher.
+The package also comprises of a launch file with the option to set paramters (publisher frequency).

 ## Assumptions
 * OS: Ubuntu Linux Focal (20.04) 64-bit